 Anthony and Florent Galasso, known as @symphonyofdecay on Instagram, are two brothers from Burgundy, France.
 Their interest in architectural photography was awakened by the charm of abandoned buildings, together with their constant passion for travelling and atypical places.
 These two brothers are as determined as the knights of the Arthurian legend in search of the Grail.
 They consider forgotten heritage buildings as the object of their quest, hence "Symphony of Decay".

 The striking photographs are specially characterised by the caring use of lighting, which offers a unique palette of perception.
-These two artists take advantage of the history of these places in order to become true witnesses of involuntary time capsules.
+These two artists take advantage of the history of these places to become true witnesses of involuntary time capsules.

 3. Chloé Le Reste

 Chloé Le Reste, @chloelereste on social media, is a French photographer based in Paris.
 She studied in the architecture school ENSA Paris-Val de Seine and currently works in this field as well.
 Chloé has been interested in photography since her youth.
-Her work focus has shifted from nature and landscapes shots to architectural photographs.
+Her work focus has shifted from nature and landscape shots to architectural photographs.
 She dearly remembers a trip to Copenhagen, where she discovered her passion for shooting buildings and other structures.

 4. Gabriel Carrère